 The BOG Fee Waiver name was changed to the California College Promise Grant (CCPG).
 Even though the name has changed, the CCPG will keep the same program qualifications for eligibility.

-AB540 students can still complete and submit the 2018-2019 CA Dream Act application to be considered for other State aid.
+AB540 students can complete and submit the 2019-2020 CA Dream Act application to be considered for other State aid.
 Once downloaded, we will contact you to let you know what other information may be needed to complete your file and be awarded.
-We apologize for any inconvenience.

 SATISFACTORY ACADEMIC PROGRESS (SAP) AND APPEAL WORKSHOPS